junksamiad/utjfc_reg_agent/backend/REGISTRATION_ROUTINES.md

 **Task**: Your current task is to:
 1. Look through the conversation history for age group information (look for 'Age group: U##' in system messages)
 2. **If age group is U16 or above**, set `routine_number = 23` and explain that since {child_name} is 16+, you need to take a telephone number and email for them which is different from their parents telephone number and email, then ask if you can start by taking {child_name}'s mobile phone number
-3. **If age group is under U16**, set `routine_number = 28` and thank them for all the information they have given you so far, list all the info you have collected and ask them to confirm all the details are correct
+3. **If age group is under U16**, set `routine_number = 28` and thank them for all the information they have given you so far, list all the info you have collected and ask them to confirm all the details are correct.
+When listing the information you have collected, ensure you show the validated data rather than the exact responses they gave.
+For example, if they said gender = boy, and you validated this as gender = male, then list the value as male.

 **🔄 Server Logic**: This routine is triggered by server-side detection and automatically processes age-based routing.